VerisimilitudeX/DNAnalyzer/README.md

 This software uses a modified version of the Boyer-Moore algorithm to analyze genomic sequences for the genes of amino acids, start and stop codons, regions with high GC-content, transcription factors, and regulatory elements.
 In the near future, machine learning models and artificial intelligence will be added to enhance the algorithm.

 ## Background
 The human genome is comprised of over 3 billion base pairs, making manual analysis nearly impossible.
 Consequently, using powerful computational and statistical methods to decode the functional information hidden in DNA sequences are necessary.
-The genome is also extremely intricate and contains a plethora of structured data types, which need to be organized and structured appropriately.
+The genome is also extremely intricate and contains a plethora of structured data types, which need to be organized and structured appropriately.`[1]`

 ## Features
 * Start and stop codons